So einfach können Sie Ihren Vorsorgeausweis beziehen

 Health restriction

-Profond can make a reservation for health reasons for the risks of death and disability.
-Such reservations may be made for a maximum of five years.
+Profond may impose a restriction for health reasons for the risks of death and disability.
+This may not exceed five years.

 Purchase potential as of cut-off date

-The purchase potential shown on the pension certificate relates to the reporting date of the certificate.
 The amount you can actually deposit depends on the time of purchase and other factors.
 Before each purchase, we ask you to submit the application for a purchase of full regulatory benefits.
-To do this, click on “Simulations with request” in the menu of the ProfondConnect insurance portal and then on “Purchase”.
+To do this, click on "Simulations with application" in the menu of the insurance portal ProfondConnect and then on "Purchase".

 Maximum possible early withdrawal for home ownership